Muslim-314/CONV-ENGINE/README.md

 - [User Guide](#user-guide)

 ## Introduction
-The repository contain the RTL design for the an In-memory computing unit that is capable of performing parallel addition and multiplication.
-Current design can load two vectors and is able to perform the arithemetic operations between them.
-This will accelerate the DSP opeations such as Convolution and reduction/accumulation, Dot product, Matrix Multiplication, min/max pooling which are the esential part of DNNs and CNNs
+The repository contains the RTL design for an advanced in-memory computing unit capable of performing parallel addition and multiplication directly within the memory.
+This design allows for efficient data-parallel operations by reducing the overhead of data movement between memory and processing units, a common limitation in traditional architectures.
+The current implementation supports loading two vectors into memory and executing arithmetic operations between them, such as addition and multiplication, in parallel.
+This architecture accelerates critical digital signal processing (DSP) operations like convolution, reduction/accumulation, dot product, matrix multiplication, and min/max pooling, which are essential components of deep neural networks (DNNs) and convolutional neural networks (CNNs).
 ## Memory Array
 <!-- Describe the standard cell design used in this project. -->